University of Hong Kong: 2001 to present

 On 15 December 2017, the university's governing council appointed University of California, Berkeley nanoscience professor Xiang Zhang to the posts of President and Vice-Chancellor with effect from January 2018.
 Zhang was the first vice-chancellor of the university born in mainland China and educated to undergraduate degree level there.

 On 4 September 2023, the university announced the appointment of Fraser Stoddart, a chemist and Nobel Laureate, as a Chair Professor.
-Stoddart has been a Board of Trustees Professor of Chemistry at Northwestern University, IL, USA for the past 16 years.
+Stoddart has been a Board of Trustees Professor of Chemistry at Northwestern University, Illinois, United States, for the past 16 years.
 Stoddart's ground-breaking research has garnered numerous accolades and awards, including the prestigious 2007 King Faisal International Prize in Science.
 In 2016, he shared the Nobel Prize in Chemistry with Bernard L. Feringa and Jean-Pierre Sauvage for their work on the design and synthesis of molecular machines.
 HKU was "deeply saddened" to report the passing of Stoddart on 31 December 2024, at the age of 82.

+On 17 October 2025, the university announced the appointment of Ferenc Krausz as Chair Professor at the Department of Physics.
+Krausz was awarded the Nobel Prize in Physics jointly with Pierre Agostini and Anne L'Huillier in 2023 "for experimental methods that generate attosecond pulses of light for the study of electron dynamics in matter."
+They generated and measured the first attosecond light pulse and used it to capture electron motion inside atoms, marking the birth of attophysics.